8 Perfect Part-Time Jobs For High School And College Students

 4. Social Media Expert

 These days, just about every company has a social media presence.
 Over a billion people use social media, making it a valuable tool to provide customer service and updates to customers while drawing in some new ones.
-Most companies need someone to handle their social media accounts, and they love hiring savvy millennials for the job.
-Many of these jobs also allow you to work remotely, so you can make some side cash answering tweets or Facebook comments for a brand you love.
+Most companies need someone to handle their social media accounts, and they love hiring savvy millennials.
+Many of these jobs also allow you to work remotely, so you can make side cash answering tweets or Facebook comments for a brand you love.

 5. Night Stocking